KyuDan1/OCR_finetuning/README.md

 Using keras-ocr,
 I finetuned the detector model and recognizer model.

-Detector model finds the area of the car license plate.
+- Detector model finds the area of the car license plate.
-Recognizer model finds the appropriate letters or numbers in license plate.
+- Recognizer model finds the appropriate letters or numbers in license plate.

+### Below is the result of inference.
 ![inference result](./image.png)